Cohomology of coloured partition algebras: Proving Theorem

 By construction, every vertex in the left-hand column of $\mu$ is connected to a vertex in the right-hand column and so the composite $d\mu$ can have no factors of $\delta$.
 Furthermore, $\ol{a}$ must be an isolated vertex in $d$ (and, in particular, is not in the same component as $\ol{b}$) so the composite cannot be zero due to a mismatch of labels between a non-propagating edge in the right-hand column of $d$ and a non-propagating edge in the left-hand column of $\mu$.

-As argued in \cite[Lemma 3.7]{Boyde2}, $\mu$ acts on $d$ by removing $\ol{a}$ from its connected component and merging the remainder with the connected component containing $\ol{b}$, whilst preserving all other connected components.
+Therefore, $\mu$ acts on $d$ by removing $\ol{a}$ from its connected component and merging the remainder with the connected component containing $\ol{b}$, whilst preserving all other connected components.
 However, since $\ol{a}$ is already an isolated vertex in $d$, we have $d\mu = d$ as required. \end{proof}

 \begin{lem} Let $S\subset \ul{n}$ and let $T\subset \ul{n}_{<}^2\times G$.
 Let